Associate Professor of Spanish

 - Licenciatura en Filología, Universidad de Valladolid, Spain

 Office: Comenius Hall, Room 412

 Areas of Research and/or Expertise

 Contemporary peninsular literature, sociolinguistics and languages in contact

-Dr. Ferrero has also served in several College committees and was directly involved in the interviewing and hiring of four full-time faculty members of her department as well as several adjunct faculty members.
-During her time as department chair, she has made Arabic and Italian permanent course offerings for students, besides French, German, Latin and Spanish.
+Carmen Ferrero has served in several university committees and was directly involved in the interviewing and hiring of four full-time faculty members of her department.
+During her time as department chair, she made Arabic and Italian permanent course offerings for students, besides French, German, Latin and Spanish.